 For regressions (something that used to work, but no longer does), it is super useful if we can figure out precisely when the code stopped working.
 The gold standard is to be able to identify the precise PR that broke the code, so we can ping the author, but even narrowing it down to a nightly build is helpful, especially as that then gives us a range of PRs.
 (One other challenge is that we sometimes land "rollup" PRs, which combine multiple PRs into one.)

 To help in figuring out the cause of a regression we have a tool called cargo-bisect-rustc.
 It will automatically download and test various builds of rustc.
 For recent regressions, it is even able to use the builds from our CI to track down the regression to a specific PR; for older regressions, it will simply identify a nightly.

-post, which gives a quick introduction to how it works.
-You
+gives a quick introduction to how it works.
+Additionally, there is a Guide

 which goes into more detail on how to use it.
 You can also ask questions at